d-rushma/edge-ai-suites/education-ai-suite/smart-classroom/README.md

   - Runs on **CPU** (Whisper is CPU-centric)
 - **FunASR (Paraformer)**
   - Recommended for **Chinese transcription** (`paraformer-zh`)
-- ✅ Supports transcription of audio files up to 45 minutes
+- ✅ Supports transcription of audio files up to 45 minutes in mp3 and wav formats

 #### 🧠 Summarization (LLMs)
 - **Qwen Models (OpenVINO / IPEX)**